 That goes without saying that one positive experience will help them stay connected with your brand for their future purchases.

-Upsell and cross-sell must not be new terms for you if you have been working in the ecommerce space for some time.
+Upselling and cross-selling must not be new terms for you if you have been working in the ecommerce space for some time.
 These techniques help you retain your existing customers.

 Obviously, when you're able to retain your loyal customers, you don't have to spend extravagantly on customer acquisition.